-- Computers and software 40% - All other assets 7.5% to 33.3%
+- Computers and software 40% - All other assets 7.5% to 33.3% e) Investments And Other Financial Assets

 Gains and losses on disposal of assets are determined by comparing proceeds upon disposal with the asset's carrying amount.
 These are included in the Profit or Loss.